bencardoen/DataCurator.jl/docs/src/installation.md

 #### Advanced users

 ##### Changing the image
-See [buildimage.sh](buildimage.sh) and [singularity1p6.def](singularity1p6.def) on how the images are built if you want to modify them.
+See [buildimage.sh](https://github.com/bencardoen/DataCurator.jl/tree/main/buildimage.sh) and [recipe.def](https://github.com/bencardoen/DataCurator.jl/tree/main/singularity/recipe.def) on how the images are built if you want to modify them.

 ##### Speeding up start-up time
 On first run Julia needs to compile functions and load packages.
 If you process large datasets, this cost (up to 20s) is meaningless.
 However, for smaller use case its starts to get annoying.